 Member Annual Fee (\$) Chairperson Additional Annual Fee (\$)

-Board of Directors 35,000 25,000
+Board of Directors 50,000 35,000

-Audit Committee 7,500 7,500
+Audit Committee 10,000 10,000

-Compensation Committee 5,000 5,000
+Compensation Committee 7,500 7,500

-Nominating and Corporate Governance Committee 3,750 3,750
+Nominating and Corporate Governance Committee 5,000 5,000

-Pursuant to the non-employee director equity compensation policy adopted by the Compensation Committee in April 2020, (i) each individual who is first elected or appointed as a non-employee director shall be automatically granted, on the date of such initial election or appointment, a nonqualified stock option to purchase 30,000 shares of our common stock and (ii) each director then serving on our Board shall be automatically granted, on an annual basis, a nonqualified stock option to purchase 20,000 shares of our common stock.
-Option grants to our non-employee directors vest in 36 equal monthly installments, becoming fully vested on the third anniversary of the date of grant.
-Each option granted to our non-employee directors shall terminate on the earlier of (i) the ten year anniversary of the date of grant and (ii) the one year anniversary of such director's ceasing to serve on the Board.

-Other option grant awards to non-employee directors are determined by the Board in its sole, good faith discretion.
-Information regarding compensation for those of our directors who are also employees is set forth in the Executive Compensation-Summary Compensation Table below.
+Pursuant to the non-employee director annual equity compensation policy adopted by the Compensation Committee in January 2024, each director then serving on our Board shall be granted, on an annual basis, \$250,000 in the form of restricted stock units ("RSUs") of our common stock with the RSUs vesting on the earlier of the (i) one year anniversary of the date of grant or (ii) the day prior to the Company's next annual shareholder meeting following the date of grant, with the grant of the Annual Director Equity Grants to be subject to further approval by the Committee.
+Other equity award grants to non-employee directors are determined by the Board in its sole, good faith discretion.
+Information regarding compensation for those of our directors who are also employees is set forth in the Executive Compensation -Summary Compensation Table below.